PranavSirohi/Realtime-AI-quiz-generator/README.md

 ![Join Screen](assets/join.png)

-## 🛫 Deploying

-Easily deploy Quizler to [Render](https://render.com) using the provided guide in the Wiki [Here](https://github.com/jacobtread/Quizler/wiki/Deploying-to-Render).
-Additionally, it can be deployed to other services that support deploying docker images by using the provided `jacobtread/quizler` docker image or the `Dockerfile` in the repository.

 ## ⚙️ Build Instructions

 Building Quizler requires NodeJS (>=16) for the frontend and Cargo/Rust (>=1.75.0) for the backend:

-> **Note**
-> These commands are from within the context of the repository directory.
-If you haven't already download the repository and cd to the directory before running the commands below

 1. **Frontend**:
     ```shell